Austral-American Productions

 Austral-American Productions was a short-lived film production company in Australia during the 1940s.
 They made two feature films during World War II, a time of low output for Australian cinema.
 They also produced some stage plays and exhibited films.
 Hartney Arthur was managing director.

+Gordon Wharton was a key financier.

+The company contributed to prizes for writing.
+It was involved in several lawsuits.

 The company was wound up in 1950.